Ansible

 Read more

-How to Use Ansible to Automate Initial Server Setup on Rocky Linux 9 — step-by-step Linux tutorial on Progressive Robot
+How to Use Ansible to Install and Set Up Apache on Ubuntu 18.04 — step-by-step Linux tutorial on Progressive Robot

-Server automation now plays an essential role in systems administration, due to the disposable nature of modern application environments.
-Ansible offers an architecture that doesn’t require special software to be installed on nodes.
+Ansible offers a simple architecture that doesn’t require special software to be installed on nodes.
 It also provides a robust set of features and built-in modules which facilitate writing automation scripts.
+This guide explains how to use Ansible to automate the steps contained in our guide on How To Install the Apache Web Server on Ubuntu 18.04.

 Read more